johnbiundo/nest-mono-issue/README.md

 5. make changes to app1 project and see that watch mode does not work

 Note: if you reverse the order of steps 2 and 3, the effect is reversed (first one in watch mode "wins")

+Update: switching compiler to `tsc` "fixes" the problem.